Battle of Hastivanj: Battle of Hastivanj

 On 10 October main body of Mughal troops under the Command of Qasim Khan aimed to cross the Hastivanj ridge.
 Accordingly, they deployed forces to battle Kashmiri Forces.

 First attack was made my Imperial advance guard but it was forced to retreat under the heavy musket fire and shower of stones.

-Kashmir army counter attacked with its right and forced the Mughal left to retreat.
+Kashmir army counterattacked with its right and forced the Mughal left to retreat.

 Sensing the defeat, Qasim khan pressed his vanguard against Kashmir Right wing.

 In the ensuing melee Mohammad Chak from Kashmir right wing was engaged by a Mughal Combatant named Lakha.
 Both were killed.
 A bullet of Qanbar Ali a retainer of Mirza hakim shot Zafar Khan Commanding the Kashmir right. and as a result his troops fell back.
-With their right wing faltering, the Kashmir army’s line disintegrated.
+With their right wing faltering, the Kashmir army's line disintegrated.

 Mughal advance guard and left wing made pursuit up to the bottom of the pass.

 Aftermath

 Yadgar Hussain was immediately sent to the capital city of Srinagar.
 On 16 October name of Mughal Emperor was read from Pulpit of Jami Masjid.

 On 25 October 1586, Qasim Khan entered Srinagar as a victorious General of Mughal Army.